johntao/blog-2025/src/content/default/my-used-page.md

 ## **OOPS**

 I exceed my expected content length again 😓
-I will leave "personal used" and "current favorite" part in next article.
+I will leave "personal usage" and "current learning" part in next article.

 These are the tools I used in my previous work experience.
 I can't tell if this is the correct format to record stuff